transloadit/uppy/website/src/docs/fileinput.md

 module: "@uppy/file-input"
 permalink: docs/file-input/
 alias: docs/fileinput/
-category: 'Sources'
+category: "Sources"
-tagline: even more plain and simple, just a button
+tagline: "even more plain and simple, just a button"
 ---

 `@uppy/file-input` is the most barebones UI for selecting files — it shows a single button that, when clicked, opens up the browser’s file selector.